 One Dish Pork Chops and Rice

 It seems that everyone is rushed these days.
-Would you believe, even those of us who are retired are pressed for time?
+Would you believe that even those of us who are retired are pressed for time?
 Since I retired from my long-time professional career, I have wondered many times how I ever found the time to work full-time every day for over 30 years!

 A serving of one dish pork chops and rice on a white plate.